NDBCK/stm8flash_dump/README.md

 Reasoning
 ---------

-When trying to read the option bytes (memory address 0x4800), the response is 0x71 when the STM8 is protected.
+When trying to read the option bytes (memory address 0x4800), the response is 0x71 or 0x00 when the STM8 is protected.
 If the ROP (Read Out Protection) is glitched, the real option bytes are returned.
+So if there is a protection in place and it is glitched, 0xAA is read.
 If so, the software dumps all memory regions to seperate files

 Example:
 ```